js-girls/workshop/docs/level1/04-form-event.md

 *4.3 – Preventing the default behaviour*

-Even though we define a custom handler, the browser executes the default behaviour unless we explicitly tell otherwise.
+Even if we define a custom handler, the browser will execute the default behaviour unless we explicitly tell otherwise.

 To prevent the default behaviour, we need to add the following line inside the ```onsubmit``` function:
 ```javascript